ConnorRigby/creep/README.md

   * `+` does not
 * packet parse errors should probably be cleaned up
 * performance might not be great?
+* only TCP is currently supported
+  * SSL and Websockets should be supported

 ## Why the name